bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

 + Identify your Business Analyst (or person desginated to act in this role) from your team that will facilitate the process.
 + Your Business Analyst will set up a whiteboard session that will be attended by you, technical staff, and any vendors who may be involved in developing and maintaining your operational system.

-### Whiteboard Session
+## Whiteboard Sessions

-Once you have completed the documentation review and questions, it's time to contact [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) to schedule a Whiteboard Session.
-This purpose of this session is to discuss your dataset, the questions you answered in Before You Start as well as provide you with some personal guidance on next steps for the process.
+Once you have completed the documentation review and questions, it's time to contact [DataBC.DA](mailto:DataBC.DA@gov.bc.ca) to schedule the first of two Whiteboard Sessions - the Discovery Whiteboard.
+The Technical Whiteboard will be completed during the Data Modelling process.

+### **Discovery Whiteboard**

-+ The purpose of the whiteboard session is to develop a plan that defines all the resource required, role and responsibilities, issue and timelines.
+This purpose of this session is to discuss your dataset, the questions you answered in Before You Start, develop a plan that defines all the resource required, role and responsibilities, issue and timelines as well as provide you with some personal guidance on next steps for the process.

 + This plan must be approved by you before work proceeds.
 + Your Business Analyst will then implement and manage the plan to completion.
 + Based on need, a Stewardship agreement may be developed.